sonatype-nexus-community/nexus-platform-reference/README.md

 ### Sonatype Product License

-By default, copy your license file to `config/sontype-license-all.lic` to have your license applied during startup.
+By defaul you can copy your license file to `config/sontype-license-all.lic` to have your license applied during startup.
 You can change this by setting the `NEXUS_LICENSE_PATH` gradle property.

 ```
-gradle mainComposeUp -PNEXUS_LICENSE_PATH=/path/to/my.lic
+gradle nexusPlatformUp -PNEXUS_LICENSE_PATH=/path/to/my.lic
 ```

 If you don't have a license, Nexus Repository will operated without the Pro Feature and IQ Server will ask you to add a license when you first log in.